sachinlim/hws-bot/README.md

 ### HardwareSwapUK

 HardwareSwapUK is a [community on Reddit](https://www.reddit.com/r/HardwareSwapUK/) where people can buy, sell or trade hardware in the UK.
 It also exists on Discord but the origin of the community is on Reddit.
-The bot is implemented on the Discord server.
+This bot is implemented on the Discord server.